 Initially these schemes will draw funding from the BSIP allocation.
 Enhancing services along key transport corridors is intended to attract higher patronage.
-Therefore, as noted previously under 'Partnership / Revenue Sharing agreements with bus operators' it is expected Enhanced Services will generate a revenue back to the Combined Authority for reinvestment in further bus service improvements beyond the BSIP finish date.
-Subject to agreement with Operators, service enhancements could commence from April 2023.
+Therefore, as noted previously under 'Partnership / Revenue Sharing agreements with bus operators' it is expected Enhanced Services will generate a revenue back to the Combined Authority for reinvestment in further BSIP improvements.
+Subject to agreement with Operators, service enhancements will commence from April 2023.